Fluconazole: Medical uses

 Fluconazole is a first-generation triazole antifungal medication.
 It differs from earlier azole antifungals (such as ketoconazole) in that its structure contains a triazole ring instead of an imidazole ring.
 While the imidazole antifungals are mainly used topically, fluconazole and certain other triazole antifungals are preferred when systemic treatment is required because of their improved safety and predictable absorption when administered orally.

-Fluconazole's spectrum of activity includes most Candida species (but not Candida krusei or Candida glabrata), Cryptococcus neoformans, some dimorphic fungi, and dermatophytes, among others.
+Fluconazole's spectrum of activity includes most species causing Candidiasis (but not Pichia kudriavzevii or Nakaseomyces glabratus, formerly known as Candida krusei and C. glabrata), Cryptococcus neoformans, some dimorphic fungi, and dermatophytes, among others.
 Common uses include: